damxspags1/revolution-irc/README.md

 =
 Current Version x.x.x | Date xx-xx-xxxx<br>
 Download now in "Releases"<br>
-You can also download the source code in ZIP format from the Releases section (it will be labelled by date)
+You can also download the source code in ZIP format from the Releases section (it will be labelled by date, hours and minutes in GMT +0)<br>